fe-moldark/wesleykent-website/bruteforcing.markdown

 <br>
 Another note: Sometimes before attempting to crack a file you will need to convert it to a format that John can use.
 These tools are named things like "ssh2john" or "zip2john" (reference [here](/thm/2022/04/18/TomGhost.html) for a time when I had to use "gpg2john"), and since there are so many different kinds of formats out there, I'll leave you to do your own research on each one specifically.
 Just know that before John can take a crack at certain file types there has to be some conversion made beforehand.
 There are a million forums online that will cover the how-to for ssh keys, zip password protected files, etc - what's important is that you know these tools exist.<br>
 <br><br>

-## Other means of breaking hashes / encoded files
+Lastly, if you ever have to convert a file that is encoded as `base64` the command is as simple as:<br>
-Even if you don't know much about encoding / decoding you probably have heard the term "base64" at some point.
-To decode a file as simple as this just use:<br>
+`cat filename.ext | base64 -d` and you can of course output the result to a file by adding `> output.txt`<br>
-`cat filename.ext | base64 -d` and you can of course output the result to a file by adding `> output.txt`
+I've only ever had to use this once, but it's useful to know I suppose.
 <br><br>

 ## One note on everyone's favorite resource... online tools